 No, it don’t mean a thing without you!

 And so to the final track - The title track "Once Upon A Memory" - This track together with the opening track "Away" beautifully bookend this musical odyssey.
 Memories forever captured in music. :)

 Once Upon A Memory / Terry Draper (2016)

 I may have mentioned that the working title for this project (that has been in the works for years) was originally “Terry’s Travelogue”.
-You can’t imagine how happy I was to write “Once Upon A Memory” and have a usable title.
+You can’t imagine how happy I was to write “Once Upon A Memory” and have a useable title.
 One day I was reflecting on the good times, the bands and the antics that were perpetrated in my misspent youth.
 It was a carefree time without children, mortgages and other responsibilities.
 And The Music!
 I feel blessed to have spent my formative years in the '60s.